nikolay508/nikolay508/README.md

 # 💻 Work
 - **Intern Software Developer at Unimenty** - Contributing to the development of a startup platform that connects high school students with university mentors.
 Developing frontend and backend features, integrating UI designs, and optimizing performance while collaborating with designers and engineers.<br><br>
-- **Intern Front-End Developer at Cost-Effective** - Working as intern for Cost-Effective Solutions I contributed to a real estate app by developing features, collaborating with designers and developers, conducting code reviews, and troubleshooting technical issues.<br><br>
+- **Intern Front-End Developer at Cost-Effective** - Working as intern I contributed to a real estate app by developing features, collaborating with designers and developers, conducting code reviews, and troubleshooting technical issues.<br><br>
 - **Programming Lecturer at SoftUni** - I have the opportunity to introduce and teach a lot of new students to build their problem-solving skills and develop strong understanding of programming.<br><br>

 # 🚀 Top Projects